-Gatherings: All public or private events or convenings that bring together more than one person in a single room or single indoor or outdoor space at the same time, including people in multiple vehicles in one location, are prohibited.
+Gatherings: All public or private events or convenings that bring together more than one person in a single room or single indoor or outdoor space at the same time, are prohibited.
 The order does not prohibit a gathering consisting only of members of a single family or household.

-Businesses: All businesses not meeting the definition of essential business or reopened business are "non-essential businesses" and shall be and remain closed for the duration of the Order.
+Businesses: All businesses not meeting the definition of essential business or reopened business are "nonessential businesses" and shall be and remain closed for the duration of the Order.
 All essential businesses and reopened businesses must comply with the requirements of the Order.

 - 1. Essential Business: A business or activity designated by the State Public Health Officer in the "Essential Critical Infrastructure Workers" list and referenced in Executive Order N-33-20. - 2.
 Reopened Business: A business that is not an essential business, and has reopened in conformance with the State of California's Resilience Roadmap.
-Currently, retail businesses may open for instore retail, and restaurants may open for dine-in services.
-Additionally, the supply chain supporting the businesses may open.
+Currently, in-store and destination retail, and the infrastructure to support these businesses, office workspaces, outdoor museums, and limited services, including places of worship, may open with modifications.
+Additionally, hair salons, barbershops, and dine-in restaurants may open with modifications.